 Alternatively, you can conduct face to face interviews to supplement the different trends you’ve found.
 Holding informal coffee interview sessions can also help you explore the different personalities or team in more detail.
 Since candidate personas should never be crafted according to gut feel, internal interviews will help you nail the head on your candidate persona stories.

-5 Things HR Should do with Employee Personas
+5 Reasons Why HR Should Understand Employee Personas

 There are numerous positives to crafting an employee persona.
 Here are some ways employee personas can be used:

 1. Employee personas are the key to attracting ideal candidates

 Job ads, titles and the allure of the company are nothing more than tools to help you cast a wide net to invite your ideal candidates.
 Without the idea of the perfect candidate, it is hard for your team to...well to find them.
 Now that you understand how they think and feel, you’ll be able to utilize this information in your job ads.